antman1p/JXA_Proc_Tree/README.md

 ![alt text](https://github.com/antman1p/JXA_Proc_Tree/blob/main/Screen%20Shot%202021-04-19%20at%205.12.57%20PM.png?raw)
 ## TODO:
 ~~1.
 Get the `getRpid(pid)` function to work~~
+2. Implement the rest of Jaron's true pid methods
 ## Special Thanks
 Thank you to my colleagues in Appsec for helping me figure out how to get around the struct issue!
 JXA has a problem with structs.